OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 If you've added a Subject by clicking the link Add New Subject in the Subject Matrix, you also get the input fields described above and furthermore the option to add a Study Event.
 You do not have to do it at this stage.
 Adding Events will discussed in [11](#--refheading--579-1325233557) [Adding or scheduling Events](#--refheading--579-1325233557).

+# Choosing a subject; a shortcut; the Subject Matrix; filtering and sorting

 If you have many Subjects in your Study or Site, there are three ways to find them quickly.

 First of all you can use the input field in the upper right corner with "Study Subject ID" in it and a button labeled "Go" to the right of it.
 If you know the Study Id of a subject, type it here and click Go.
 The Subject Matrix appears with the Events of this Subject.
 For example you want to enter data for Subject TF031.
 You type "31" in the input field and click "Go".
 In the Subject Matrix that appears you see that under the header of the first column, labeled "Study Subject ID" your "31" is displayed and that all Events for "TF031" are in the matrix.